Frequently Asked Questions

 How do I access databases remotely?

-Use your computer login (Novell) to access databases remotely.
+Use your campus wide login (aka Novell) to access databases remotely.
 This includes access from home or from a wireless device on campus.

 How do I access My Library Account?